 Structured job interview

 Traditionally, interviews rely on human interpretation in response to candidate answers.
 How well perceived were they?
 Did they create an overall good impression?
 These decisions are sometimes hard to justify or even quantify when analysing interview performance – which makes it extremely difficult to remove bias.

 Solution?
 Structured job interviews.
 This approach minimises the risk of bias because each interviewee is asked the same questions in the exact same order.
 Something that will produce a standardised interview process to make it easier to measure and compare candidate answers.
 It is also possible to devise a scoring system and tally up points to see how well candidates perform.

 Make data-backed decisions

-Use data to effectively to support hiring decisions.
-Recruiting technology will produce different statistical results that act as an indicator into who will make a good hire.
+Use data to effectively support hiring decisions.
+Recruiting technology will produce different statistical results that act as an indicator of who will make a good hire.
 For example, screening technology will produce results that show candidates of best fit.
-It’s then up to you to decide who will advance to the next hiring stage based off of the data you are presented with.
+It’s then up to you to decide who will advance to the next hiring stage based on the data you are presented with.

 This creates an unbiased motive.
 Data allows you to justify hiring decisions fairly and will make it difficult to ignore candidates who ranked highly in their interview or the screening process because of the evidence presented that suggests they’ll make a good fit.

 Refocus reason to hire

 Your hiring team plays an integral part in establishing a bias-free recruitment strategy.
 In order to achieve this, current employees must reflect and share company values, particularly those responsible for hiring.